 Maui, Hawaii is a beloved vacation destination for visitors from around the world.
-It’s also a tropical paradise for locals who have spent many years on the island!
-While there are plenty of tourist attractions to enjoy, there’s so much more to Maui than the flower leis, rambunctious luaus, and acres of sandy beaches.
-If you want to taste the real flavor of Hawaii, you have take a cue from the residents!
+It’s also a tropical paradise for locals who have spent many years on the island.
+While there are plenty of tourist attractions to enjoy, there’s so much more to Maui than the flower leis, rambunctious luaus, and miles of sandy beaches.
+Take a cue from the residents and taste the real flavor of Hawaii!
 Here are some of the best things to do on Maui for locals.

-Find out more about things to do on Maui for locals when you download our free vacation guide.
-It’s full of recommendations for great events, activities, and attractions on the island!
+While you’re here, don’t forget to check out our Vacation Guide!
+You’ll find plenty of things to do on Maui for locals as well as recommendations for great events, activities, and attractions on the island.

 Top 5 Things to Do on Maui for Locals

 There’s nothing better than spending a night under the stars!
-There are over a dozen campsites on Maui, and many are just steps from the ocean.
-Some even offer amenities like picnic tables, volleyball courts, restrooms, and showers!
-Our favorite places to pitch a tent are Kahana Beach Park, Kipahulu, and Papalaua Wayside Park.
+Camping is one of the most popular things to do on Maui for locals, and there are over a dozen campsites on the island.
+Some even offer amenities like picnic tables, volleyball courts, restrooms, and showers.
+Our favorite places to pitch a tent include:

 2. Go to the Swap Meet